The Royal British Legion provides financial, social and emotional support to millions

 who have served and are currently serving in the Armed Forces, and their dependants.

-Currently, nearly 10.5 million people are eligible for our support and we receive
+Currently, nearly 10.5 million people are eligible for our pocket option support and we receive

 thousands of calls for help every year.